wp-plugins/form-maker/readme.txt

 3.1.4 Theme.
 A distinct theme can be applied to each new form.
 The themes can be accessed by selecting FormMaker > Themes on the top menu.
 41 themes are available for selection.
 There is an option for creating new themes, which you can access by clicking “New” on the upper right corner of the section.

 3.2 Actions after Submission
-Here you can select the action that takes place after form submission.
+Form builder allows to select the action that takes place after form submission.
 Following options are available:
 - Stay on form: The user stays on the form page.
 - Article: The user is redirected to the selected article.
 - Custom text: Custom text is displayed on the screen.
 - URL: The user is redirected to the provided URL.
 3.3 Payment Options
 3.3.1 Turn on PayPal.
-Allows making PayPal paymentsusing Form Maker.
+Allows making PayPal payments using Form Maker.
 3.3.2 Checkout Mode.
 Choose the checkout mode:
 Production (https://developer.paypal.com/webapps/developer/docs/classic/lifecycle/goingLive/)
 Test Mode (https://developer.paypal.com/webapps/developer/docs/integration/direct/test-the-api/)